-When starting WaSiM with initialization from formerly stored grids, the temperatures are read in as a grid-stack like soil water content etc. and the model run can start with the correct (modelled) soil temperatures without initializing it from the boundary conditions.
+When starting WaSiM with initialization from formerly stored grids, the temperatures are read in as a grid-stack (like soil water content etc.) and the model run can start with the correct (modeled) soil temperatures (no initializing from the boundary conditions occurs).

-How does the numerical scheme work?
+2.24.7.2 How does the numerical scheme work?